Z. S. Strother

 Awards

-Professor Strother has received numerous distinctions, including fellowships from the John Simon Guggenheim Memorial Foundation, National Endowment for the Humanities, American Council of Learned Societies, The Metropolitan Museum of Art, National Gallery of Art (CASVA), Getty Foundation, Michigan Society of Fellows, U.S. Information Agency (Fulbright).
-Her book, Inventing Masks, received the Arnold Rubin Outstanding Publication Award from the Arts Council of the African Studies Association for “original scholarship and excellence that makes significant contributions to our understanding of African and African Diasporic arts,” 1998-2000.
+Professor Strother has received numerous distinctions, including fellowships from the John Simon Guggenheim Memorial Foundation, National Endowment for the Humanities, American Council of Learned Societies, The Metropolitan Museum of Art, National Gallery of Art (CASVA), Getty Research Institute, Michigan Society of Fellows, Belgian-American Educational Foundation, U.S. Information Agency (Fulbright).

 Books